 Location: Skaggs Bldg.
 367

-Hours: Please see Department of Psychology office for update office hours.
+Hours: Please see Department of Psychology office for updated office hours.

 Phone: (406) 243-2917

 Dr. Anisa Goforth is an assistant professor of psychology in the School Psychology Program at the University of Montana.
 Her research primarily focuses on culturally responsive evidence-based practices in school psychology.
 She is interested in understanding culturally responsive ways to support children and their families from culturally and linguistically diverse backgrounds.
-She also has research interests in social-emotional interventions, particularly social skills interventions for children with autism.
+She is interested in the implementation of social-emotional interventions, particularly social skills interventions for children with autism.
 She has developed a treatment protocol for social skills along with Jennifer Schoffer Closson (Dept of Communicative Sciences) called Youth Engagement Through Intervention (YETI).
 Finally, Dr. Goforth has interests in professional competence of school psychologists.
 She is interested in ways that school psychologists' cultural competence, how they use ethical practices in culturally diverse communities, and professional issues related to technology and social media.

 Dr. Goforth received a Bachelor of Arts in Psychology from Lewis & Clark College in Portland, OR.
 She received her Masters of Arts in School Psychologyin 2006 and Doctorate of Philosophy in School Psychology in 2011 from Michigan State University (NASP approved, APA-Accredited).
 She conducted her dissertation investigating acculturation and psychological adjustment among Arab American adolescents.
 She also completed her pre-doctoral internship at the Psychological Services Center at Illinois State University, which is part of the Illinois School Psychology Consortium (NASP approved, APA-accredited).